Join us for the third annual Mountain West Diversity Conference on Saturday, October 26, 2019!

-Last year we were pleased to be joined by 19 schools and youth organizations, with a total attendance over 250, and we anticipate a larger audience joining us in 2018.
+Last year we were pleased to be joined by 25 schools and youth organizations, with a total attendance over 260, and we anticipate an even larger audience joining us in 2019.
 The conference will take place at Eagle Valley High School in Gypsum, Colorado, centrally located in the Colorado Rockies for most mountain-area schools to be within 2 hours’ driving time.
 You can get directions to the event here.

 The conference changes dynamically each year under the guidance of our Executive Committee, a group of some twenty students from across the Western Slope who volunteer their time, select workshop topics and speakers, and undergo a deeper exploration of diversity and social issues throughout the year.

 - Promote diversity and understanding within and among students attending Colorado’s public and private high schools;

 - Focus on any issue that might impact a student’s ability to achieve academically or socially, both in and out of the school setting;

 - Provide an opportunity for students from public and private, large and small, urban and rural schools to share ideas in a cooperative atmosphere;

 - Establish a supportive network of students, faculty and administrators committed to carrying out these goals; and

 - Empower participants to speak out or take action in their local schools and communities and increase tolerance and appreciation of diversity.